WeMakeDevs/github-tutorial/README.md

 - More power to kunal. love the work which your are doing for the community.
 - Anirudh Sharma finds the Community Classroom initiative really great!
 - Someday i will also become awesome like you
+- Becoming awesome is equal to Becoming Kunal